Alcohol Detox in Washington State

 When recovering from alcohol addiction, you should allow yourself sufficient time for detoxing.
 Most individuals who stop drinking alcohol experience a series of withdrawal symptoms.
 Often, the withdrawal symptoms make it difficult for recovering alcoholics to stick to a sobriety program.
-Many alcoholics attempt to overcome these symptoms without assistance, but this often leads to the patient relapsing and increased alcohol abuse.
+Many alcoholics attempt to overcome these symptoms without assistance, but this often leads to relapse and increased alcohol abuse.

 Serving the Nation, based in the Pacific Northwest.

-We have excellent relationships with detox facilities in the Pacific Northwest and surrounding areas, and will assist you with detox placement should you or your loved one require this service prior to entering our drug addiction treatment program.
+We have excellent relationships with detox facilities in the Pacific Northwest and surrounding areas, and will assist you with detox placement should you or your loved one require this service before entering our drug addiction treatment program.

 Recovering alcoholics may underestimate the severity of their withdrawal symptoms.
-Without medical supervision, it’s possible for some of the symptoms to create a life-threatening situation.
+Without medical supervision, some of the symptoms can create a life-threatening situation.
 The process of detoxifying comes with severe psychological and physical symptoms that may make recovery difficult, dangerous, and impossible in some cases.
 Stopping cold turkey rarely works, and the high rate of failure is one of the biggest reasons it’s recommended that alcoholics seek professional treatment during the recovery process.